Addressing health research priorities of Alaska Native communities

 A partnership with the Yup'ik people

-The work of the ANHWRC expands the knowledge base of the Developmental Origins of Health and Disease (DOHaD), by engaging respectfully with Alaska Native people and integrating their traditional nutritional and with scientific knowledge.
+The work of the ANHWRC expands the knowledge base of the Developmental Origins of Health and Disease (DOHaD), by engaging respectfully with Alaska Native people.
 The partnership explores the social determinants of health within the communities, including nutritional and behavioral factors that have historically protected the Yup’ik people from diabetes and heart disease.
 This partnership seeks to understand the developmental origins of disease and resilience within Alaska Native peoples' unique ancestry and to support Native American investigators wanting to pursue research and health-related careers.

 The ANHWRC sits within the OHSU Moore Institute for Nutrition & Wellness.
 The Center’s work is endorsed by Yup’ik partners, and consists of a Tribal Oversight Committee and an OHSU Scientific Advisory Committee.
 Research areas include a focus on understanding protective factors and resilience among Yup’ik Alaska Native adults, as well as developing and conducting prevention and intervention studies with adolescent girls and pregnant women –a critical time period that influences the health outcomes of future generations.